Beyond the Welsh Weather: The Best Winter Cycling Destinations Abroad

 Lanzarote

-Lanzarote is known for its year-round warm (and windy) climate and its status as a training ground for cyclists and triathletes.
-The volcanic landscape, lined with whitewashed buildings, provides a unique riding experience, though it comes at a price due to the island’s remoteness.
-Just think twice about riding with a disc wheel..!
+Lanzarote is famous for year-round warmth, relentless wind, and its status as a training base for cyclists and triathletes.
+The volcanic landscape and well-maintained roads make for a unique riding experience—though it comes at a premium due to the island’s remoteness.

 Highlights

-La Geria: Ride through striking green vineyards surrounded by black volcanic ash.
+• La Geria — Ride through striking vineyards carved into black volcanic ash.

-Lanzarote’s landscape is a bit barren, but with its well-maintained roads and warm weather, it’s a great spot to clock in those winter miles.
+Lanzarote’s landscape is a bit barren, but with its well-maintained roads and warm weather, it’s a great spot to clock in those winter miles — making travel cover designed specifically for cyclists especially valuable.

 Mirador Del Rio Lanzarote